Donegal Celtic F.C.

-Donegal Celtic Football Club is an intermediate football club based in Belfast, Northern Ireland who currently play in the Ballymena & Provincial Football League.
+Donegal Celtic Football & Social Club is an intermediate football and social club based in Belfast, Northern Ireland who currently play in the Ballymena & Provincial Football League.
 The club, founded in 1970, plays its home matches at Donegal Celtic Park.
 Club colours are green and white in Celtic-style hoops.

 History

 Donegal Celtic was formed in 1970 when a group of young men who had a huge interest in football decided to form a team in the Lenadoon district of west Belfast.

 With no facilities, kits, pitch or equipment, the first few years were spent playing friendlies and entering local summer competitions, which helped to enhance and promote their reputation and name.
 They registered their chosen name with the Irish Football League, taking the name from the area in which they were based; Lenadoon, Gweedore, Glenveagh are all local areas named after towns in County Donegal, with the Celtic part being taken on due to the massive local following for Scotland's Celtic and, until 1949, Belfast Celtic.

 The club has a youth setup, covering boys' age groups U10 – U18, and a girl's set-up at U14.
 Donegal Celtic Ladies senior side won the 'Belfast Cup' in 2004.